-- Modal Share.
-The percentage of total passengers or freight
+- Modal share.
+The percentage of total passengers

-- Modal Split (share).
+- Modal split (share).
 1) The proportion of total

-person trips that uses each of various specified modes of transportation.
+person trips that uses each of various specified modes of

-forms of transportation.
-It is frequently used to describe the percentage
+It is frequently used to describe the percentage of people

 who user public transportation.

-transportation planners to assist in making forecasts of land use,
+used by transportation planners to assist in making forecasts

-train of cars is suspended from or straddles a guideway formed by
+car or train of cars is suspended from or straddles a guideway

-for motor traffic, which does not serve properties
+and built for motor traffic, which does not serve properties

-bordering on it, and which: (a) is provided, except at special points or temporarily,
+bordering on it, and which: (a) is provided, except at special

-or exceptionally by other means; (b) does not cross at level with
+by other means; (b) does not cross at level with any road,

 sign-posted as a motorway and is reserved for specific categories

-irrespectively of the location of the sign-posts.
-Urban motorways
+are included irrespectively of the location of the sign-posts.

-force on January 1st 1994.
-NAFTA binds Canada, the United-States
+Came into force on January 1st 1994.
+NAFTA binds Canada,

-the non-tariff barrier.
+barrier.
 The NAFTA is a result of a tradition of trade negotiations

-between Canada and the U.S. that became explicit
+between Canada and the U.S. that became explicit with the

 Trade Agreement (CUSTA).